como-programar-esp32-con-el-ide-de-arduino

 Let’s test that everything works correctly.
 Connect the ESP32 to your computer using a USB cable.

-In the Arduino IDE, select the board that you are using.
+In the Arduino IDE, select the board you are using.
 Go to Tools > Board and select “ESP32 Dev Module” as the board you are using.

-Then select the port COM to which the ESP32 is connected in Tools > Port
+Then select the COM port to which the ESP32 is connected in Tools > Port

 If you are not sure which port it is, you can disconnect the ESP32 and return to this section to see which port disappears and reappears when you connect the device.